 Signing with Narada Records in 1999, Don released his first solo guitar CD, Passion Session.
 Some of the compositions on Passion Session, such as “Michael, Michael, Michael,” “Klimbim,” and “Tight Trite Night” have become standards in world guitar repertoire.

 In 2005, Don Ross was the first artist to be signed to Candyrat Records, a U.S.-based indie label focused on internet promotion and distribution.
-Don has since release six records and two DVDs on Candyrat, his most recent being PS 15.
+Don has since released seven records and two DVDs on Candyrat, his most recent being 'A Million Brazilian Civilians'.